UBC-MDS/Coffee_quality_rating_predictor/Contributing.md

 *  We recommend that you create a Git branch for each pull request (PR).
 *  We use the standard Python documentation styles for creating functions and writing code.
-*  New code should follow the standard Python documentation and style guides [PEP257](https://www.python.org/dev/peps/pep-0257/).
+*  New code should follow the standard Python documentation and style guides [PEP257](https://www.python.org/dev/peps/pep-0257/) and
 [Documenting Python](https://devguide.python.org/documenting/).

 ## Code of Conduct